Family Place Programs

 Registrations received 24 hours in advance are guaranteed a spot if the program runs.
 You may try to reserve space later and we will let you know if there is room.
 We reserve the right to cancel if there are less than 3 children enrolled.
 Register here.

 Want to work out or have tea with a friend?
 Or just grocery shop by yourself?!
 We have drop-in childcare hours from 9:30am-12:30pm on Fridays for children 30 months and older.
 No need to make a reservation.
 Just come on in!

 Childcare is $6-12 per hour, depending on income level, for your first child and half price for each additional child.
 Members and punchcard users receive a discount.
 Click here for prices.

 PARENT EDUCATION CLASSES

-Chautauqua Coffee Hour is an opportunity for parents to get to know one another, learn and share parenting ideas, and get caffeinated!
-Most meetings will have a short parenting topic presented by the facilitator and parent educator, Christine Wood, as well as time for each person to check in and ask a parenting question if they choose to.
+This group is an opportunity for parents to get to know one another, learn and share parenting ideas, and get caffeinated!
+Meetings have a short parenting topic presented by the facilitator and parent educator, Christine Wood, as well as time for each person to check in and ask a parenting question if they choose to.
 Meetings are every Wednesday from 9:15-10:15 am in Room #330 (small district conference room) at Chautauqua Elementary School.
 This is an informal, drop-in group so come whenever it fits in your schedule.

-Our playroom is open for Open Play from 10-4 on Monday/Wednesday, 1-4 on Tuesday/Thursday/Friday, and 10-1 on Saturday.
+Our playroom is open for Open Play from 10-4 on Monday/Tuesday/Wednesday and 12-4 Thursday.
 Get out of the house, out of the rain, and find some friends to play with in our well equipped playroom.
 Stop by sometime!
 Your first visit is free.